 Chris Froome was travelling at 54km per hour when he hit a brick wall, breaking his hip, elbow, femur, ribs, sternum and vertebrae.
 He was lucky to be alive.
 Most 34-year-old athletes would react to such horrendous injuries by announcing their retirement from sport.
 But Froome is not a normal athlete.
-And his response was to prepare for what could be the biggest summer of his remarkable career...
+And his response was to prepare for what could be the biggest success of his remarkable career...

 Chris Froome can hardly walk.

 This is his first public appearance since a horrendous crash ahead of the 2019 Dauphine which placed him in intensive care, and it is clear that his wounds have not yet healed.
 It's October and Froome is attending the Saitama Criterium, a chance to roll out on the bike in a relaxed race and entertain his fans.
 And also a chance to inform the assembled international journalists that he remains a force in cycling.
 It’s hard to believe that the man who can barely cross a hotel lobby without looking like a geriatric is one who can win a Tour de France.

 But that’s exactly what Chris Froome is planning.
 In fact, it’s only half of what he is planning.

 “The Tour and the Olympics – with obviously recovery coming first, if that all goes well – those would be my main objectives,” Froome tells Eurosport, with that by-now-familiar steely look in his eyes.
 Fast forward two months and those plans remain very much in place.
 A story has broken that Froome’s recovery might not be going to plan.
 But the 34-year-old is having none of it and quickly takes to social media to quash the speculation, prompting his team director Dave Brailsford to remind reporters: “no-one should underestimate Chris Froome”.